-International studies have found that health professionals can have quite a strong assertion towards overweight and obesity (34-38).
-This is in relation to how they view their role in its management, with GPs believing that obesity does not belong within the medical domain (35), their low self-efficacy in advising patients about weight management (36-38) and their negative attitude towards overweight and obese patients (36-38).
-This may impact on both their approach and the type of advice that they give on weight management to their patients.
+International studies have found that health professionals can have quite ambivalent or negative attitudes to the issue of excess weight (34-38).
+This influences how they view their role in its management, with some GPs believing that obesity does not belong within the strictly "medical" domain (35), and reporting low self-efficacy in advising patients about weight management (36-38).
+This is likely to impact on both their approach and the type of advice that they give on weight management to their patients.